thurm64/miton.si/sitelen/md/echo_patch.md

 Download is at https://github.com/Aldin101/Cross-Platform-Echo-Relay-Quest-Patcher/releases/latest

-**Step 4: Patch the APK**
+### Step 4: Patch the APK
-Open the patcher from your unknown sources.
+Open the patcher from "Unknown Sources".
 Set up your username and password.
 Select the Echo Arena/Combat Server at the top of the list.
 Import the APK you placed earlier and patch it.
 The patched APK should be in your Downloads folder when it finishes.

 ### Step 5: Install the patched APK
-Transfer the file back to the PC and install the patched APK.
+Transfer the file back to the PC and install the patched APK with SideQuest.

 ### Step 6: Restart
 Restart the headset.

 ### Step 7: Open Echo
-If you previously owned Echo VR, it will appear on the home screen.
+If you previously owned Echo VR, it will appear on the normal homescreen, with a small icon in the top right corner.
 When you open the app, you will recieve a prompt. **DO NOT** press the "restore" button!
 Press "Open App" instead.

 ### Step 8 (optional but useful): Install Spark Mini
 Spark mini allows you to join private lobbies with a link: https://ignitevr.gg/spark-mini/